-How to Protect Yourself Traveling to and Hurricane-Affected Areas
+How to Protect Yourself Traveling to and Hurricane-Affected Areas in 2022

 As soon as possible, schedule a visit with your physician who can provide vaccines, medicines and advice on how to stay safe and healthy while you are traveling for the specific areas you are visiting.
 Your doctor can also make sure you’re physically fit for the demands of the work.
 Your doctor may also decide to refer you to a travel medicine specialist if necessary.